Denice Ann Villegas

 Does MSP size matter?

-People have their preferences, naturally.
-Some companies like working with large managed service providers (MSPs), while others lean towards the small ones.
+People have their preferences.
+Some like working with large managed service providers (MSPs), while others lean towards smaller companies.

-If you have no experience working with an MSP and are still weighing out your options, we can help you decide.
-While we want to nudge you in the direction of large MSPs like us, Intelligent Technical Solutions (ITS), the truth is we cannot deny that there are also benefits that come with working for smaller MSPs.
+If you have no experience working with an MSP and are still weighing your options, this article is for you.
+While we want to nudge you toward large MSPs like us, Intelligent Technical Solutions (ITS), the truth is some benefits come with working with smaller MSPs.

-We know this because we’ve been on both sides of the spectrum.
-We’ve been the small MSP trying to one-up our larger competitors.
-Now that our business has grown and we no longer consider ourselves small, we’ve recognized the difference in our services and how we deliver them.
+We’ve been on both sides of the spectrum.
+We were once the small MSP trying to one-up our larger competitors.
+Now, ITS has grown - we no longer consider ourselves small, and we’ve recognized the difference in our services and how we deliver them.

 You can rest assured that we will be completely objective and unbiased throughout this article as we lay out the pros and cons of both small and large MSPs.
 Hopefully, this helps you in the process of looking for the right one for your business.